Grey hardwood flooring comes in many different shades and lends itself to a modern, farmhouse or a rustic industrial interior.

 Wider planks will make the space feel bigger but you need to have the space to carry it off because it's all about balancing proportion.

-Imagine having a 3m x 3m room and laying a 450mm wide board - you will literally lay 7 boards.
-However if you have a large but narrow space, by using wider boards it will make the space feel larger as the room size can handle it.
+However if you have a large but narrow space with high ceilings, by using wider boards it will make the space feel larger as the room size can handle it.

-Species
+Species of Hardwood:

-Oak is the most popular species used for grey floors as it takes to pigmented finishes better than other woods.
+Oak is the most popular species used for grey hardwood floors as it takes to pigmented finishes better than other woods.

-I have seen a grey washed Walnut but the result is more of a beige tone.
+I have seen a grey washed walnut but the result is more of a beige tone.

 Because tropical wood such as teak and iroko are naturally dark, it has a disadvantage over oak as it's difficult to lighten it's natural colour.

-Gloss Level
+Gloss Level for Grey Wood Floors:

 Hard waxed oiled floors will have a matt tone as the oil dulls down quite quickly.